Top 8 Cvent Alternatives & Competitors

 Key Features

-Stova connects natively with Salesforce, Marketo, HubSpot, and Eloqua, allowing event data to flow directly into CRM and marketing automation systems.
-This makes it a strong fit for enterprise teams that need event activity to inform downstream marketing campaigns.
+• Marketing Integrations: Native connections with Salesforce, Marketo, HubSpot, and Eloqua, enabling event data to flow directly into CRM and marketing automation systems.

-QR-based check-in, badge printing, and self-service kiosks are supported on-site.
-The Stova mobile app gives attendees access to agendas, networking tools, and real-time session navigation.
+• On-site Check-in & Mobile App: QR-based check-in, badge printing, and self-service kiosks on-site, with a mobile app providing attendees access to agendas, networking tools, and session navigation.

 • “My company has been using the Stova platform for a little over 4 years, and we have been consistently satisfied with the product throughout this time.”
 Courtney N., VP of Event Technology.